Pro Tips Before You Troubleshoot

 The Fix

-Use a powder that's been tested and ranked for Ninja Creami specifically.
-Start with the top-rated options on the Rankings page.
+Start with a powder that's been tested and ranked for Ninja Creami specifically.
+Then check our Texture Guide to understand how your protein type affects the spin.

 Fat is what makes ice cream creamy.